Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 About metabolites and isomers

 In recent years, two new H1-histamine blockers, which are close "relatives" of already well-known drugs of the same group, have gained popularity.
-We are talking about desloratadine (trade names Erius, analogs of Lordestin, Ezlor, Eden, Elisey, Nalorius) and levocetirizine, which belong to a new generation of antihistamines and are used to treat allergies of various origins.
+We are talking about desloratadine (trade names Erius, analogues Lordestin, Ezlor, Edem, Eliza, Nalorius) and levocetirizine, which belong to a new generation of antihistamines and are used to treat allergies of various origins.

 Desloratadine is the primary active metabolite of loratadine.
 Just like its predecessor, desloratadine tablets are prescribed once a day, preferably in the morning for allergic rhinitis (both seasonal and year-round) and chronic urticaria for the treatment of adults and children over one year old.

-Levocetirizine (Ksizal, Suprastinex, Glenzet, Zodak Express, Tsesera) is a levorotatory isomer of cetirizine, used for allergies of various origins and types, including those accompanied by itching and rashes (dermatoses, urticaria).
-The drug is also used in pediatric practice for the treatment of children over 2 years of age.
+Levocetirizine (Xyzal, Suprastinex, Glenset, Zodak Express, Cezera) is a levorotatory isomer of cetirizine, used for allergies of various origins and types, including those accompanied by itching and rashes (dermatoses, urticaria).
+The drug is also used in pediatric practice for the treatment of children older than 2 years.

-It should be noted that the appearance of these two drugs on the market was met with enthusiasm.
-Many experts believed that levocetirizine and desloratadine would finally help to effectively solve the problem in case of insufficient response to therapy with traditional antihistamine tablets, including with symptoms of severe allergies.
-However, in reality, alas, expectations were not met.
+It should be noted that the appearance of these two drugs on the market was enthusiastically received.
+Many experts believed that levocetirizine and desloratadine would finally help to effectively solve the problem of insufficient response to traditional antihistamine therapy, including severe allergy symptoms.
+However, in fact, expectations, alas, did not materialize.
 The effectiveness of these drugs did not exceed the effectiveness of other H1-histamine blockers, which, by the way, is almost identical.

-The choice of an antihistamine is often based on the patient's tolerance and price preferences, as well as ease of use (ideally, the drug should be applied once a day, like Loratadine, for example).
+The choice of antihistamine is often based on the patient's tolerance and price preferences, as well as ease of use (ideally, the drug should be used once a day, such as Loratadine).

-It should be noted that antihistamines are distinguished by a fairly large variety of active substances and dosage forms.
+It should be noted that antihistamines are distinguished by a rather large variety of active substances and dosage forms.
 They can be produced in the form of tablets, solutions for intramuscular and intravenous injections and external forms - ointments and gels, and all are used for various types of allergies.
-Let's figure out in which cases the advantage is given to one or another drug.
+Let's figure out in which cases the advantage is given to one or another medicine.

 Hay fever, or polynosis, food allergy

-The drugs of choice for allergic rhinitis (inflammation of the nasal mucosa of an allergic nature) are allergy tablets of the II or last, III generation (the full list is given in Table 1).
-When it comes to allergies in a small child, dimethindene (Fenistil in drops) is often prescribed, as well as Loratadine, Cetirizine in children's syrups or solutions.
+The drugs of choice for allergic rhinitis (inflammation of the nasal mucosa of an allergic nature) are allergy pills of the II or last, III generation (the full list is given in Table 1).
+When it comes to allergies in a small child, dimethindene (Fenistil in drops), as well as Loratadine, Cetirizine in children's syrups or solutions are often prescribed.

 Skin manifestations of allergies (food, various types of dermatitis, insect bites)

 In such cases, it all depends on the severity of the manifestations.
-With mild irritation and a small area of lesions, you can limit yourself to external forms, in particular, with Psilo-balm gel (diphenhydramine is included in the composition) or Fenistil gel (external emulsion).
-If the allergic reaction in an adult or a child is strong enough, accompanied by severe itching and / or a significant area of the skin is affected, in addition to local preparations, tablets (syrups) for the allergy of the H1-histamine blockers group may be prescribed.
+With mild irritation and a small area of lesion, external forms can be limited, in particular, Psilo-balm gel preparations (Dimedrol is included) or Fenistil gel (external emulsion).
+If the allergic reaction in an adult or child is strong enough, accompanied by severe itching and / or a significant area of the skin is affected, tablets (syrups) for allergies of the H1-histamine blockers group can be prescribed in addition to local drugs.

-With inflammation of the mucous membrane of the eye of an allergic nature, eye drops are prescribed and, if the effect is insufficient, tablets.
-The only eye drops today that contain an antihistamine component are Opatanol.
-They contain the substance olapatadin, which provides a local antiallergic effect.
+With inflammation of the mucous membrane of the eye of an allergic nature, eye drops are prescribed and, with insufficient effect, tablets.
+The only eye drops today that contain exactly the antihistamine component are Opatanol.
+They contain the substance olapatadin, which provides a local anti-allergic effect.

-Another group of drugs for allergies acts by preventing the entry of calcium ions into mast cells and thus inhibiting the processes of destruction of cell walls.
-Thanks to this, it is possible to prevent the release of histamine into the tissue, as well as some other substances involved in the development of allergic and inflammatory reactions.
+Another group of allergy drugs acts by preventing calcium ions from entering mast cells and thus inhibiting the destruction of cell walls.
+Thanks to this, it is possible to prevent the release of histamine into the tissues, as well as some other substances involved in the development of an allergic and inflammatory reaction.

-On the modern Russian market, only a few allergy remedies of this group have been registered.
+On modern Russian market Only a few allergy remedies for this group have been registered.
 Among them:

 • cromoglycic acid and sodium cromoglycate;